Megarev/olcPGEX_TextEnterer/README.md

 To use the extension you've to first download the [olc::PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine).

 A olc::PixelGameEngine Extension for writing text to the window in olc::PGE.
-At the moment it has support only for Windows
+At the moment it has support only for Windows.
 Here is a basic program that allows you to write text
 ```cpp
 #define OLC_PGE_APPLICATION